Allmindfrequency/Allmindfrequency/README.md

 **`Digital Craftsman (Developer/Filmmaker/Creator)`**

 I'm a beginner fullstack developer hoping to one day become a professional and a great dev like my friends!
-Programming since 2020 and what I may lack in experience I compensate with understanding and passion!
+Programming since 2020 and what I may lack in experience I compensate with knowledge and passion!

 ### 🍏Languages and Tools